-Werkarchiv Conrad Roland - Suspended Houses, Spatial Networks and the Categorisation of Architectural Knowledge
+Werkarchiv Conrad Roland - Suspended Houses, Spacenets and the Categorisation of Architectural Knowledge

 How can not only the physical heritage, but also the underlying mindset of an architectural visionary be made accessible, communicated and carried into the future?